Police Story (1985 film)

-Police Story (警察故事 (Ging2 caat3 gu3 si6, Jǐngchá Gùshì)) is a 1985 Hong Kong action comedy crime film directed by and starring Jackie Chan, who co-wrote the screenplay with Edward Tang.
+Police Story (警察故事 (Ging2 caat3 gu3 si6, Jǐngchá Gùshì)) is a 1985 Hong Kong action film directed by and starring Jackie Chan, who co-wrote the screenplay with Edward Tang.
 It is the first film in the Police Story franchise.
 It features Chan as Hong Kong police detective "Kevin" Chan Ka-Kui, alongside Brigitte Lin and Maggie Cheung.
 In the film, Ka-Kui helps arrest a drug lord, but must clear his own name after being accused of murder.

 Chan began work on the film after a disappointing experience working with James Glickenhaus on The Protector (1985), which was intended to be his entry into the American film market.
 Police Story contains many large-scale action sequences with elaborate, dangerous stunts performed by Chan and his stunt team, including car chases, Chan hanging off a speeding bus, parkour-like acrobatics, and a shopping mall fight with shattering glass panes, leading up to Chan sliding down a pole with exploding electric lights as he falls to the ground.
 Much of the film was created surrounding the action sequences, which Chan and the filmmakers developed via linear progression.